Consortium Monthly Webinar

 UCSF Department of Pediatrics

 Dr. Becker is a pediatrician and psychotherapist who is Co-Medical Director of the UCSF Pediatric Pain Management Clinic and sees patients for integrative consultations and pediatric and family therapy at the UCSF Osher Center for Integrative Medicine.
 He teaches clinical hypnosis with the National Pediatric Hypnosis Training Institute and lectures nationally on topics including integrative medicine, mind-body medicine, and pain conditions.

-Slides will be available for download during the webinar.
 This session will be recorded and will be available for viewing on the Consortium's Members Only section of the website (www.imconsortium.org).
-If you are faculty or a staff member of a Consortium member institution, you can obtain a login for the members only section of the website.
+However, CME/CE is available only for live presentation participants and the request for credit must be submitted within 24 hours of the presentation.
+If you are faculty or a staff member of a Consortium member institution, you can obtain a login for the Member's Only section of the website.
 Please contact email@example.com with any questions.

 Jointly provided by Vanderbilt University Medical Center Department of Medicine, Division of General Internal Medicine and Public Health and the Academic Consortium for Integrative Medicine & Health (The Consortium)